philrawlings/NFoundation/src/NFoundation.Photino.NET.Extensions/README.md

 This library is licensed under the [Apache License 2.0](LICENSE).

+It depends on:
-It depends on [Photino.NET](https://github.com/tryphotino/photino.NET), which is also licensed under Apache License 2.0.
+- [Photino.NET](https://github.com/tryphotino/photino.NET), which is also licensed under Apache License 2.0.
+- [Harmony](https://github.com/pardeike/Harmony), which is also licensed under MIT License.

 See the [NOTICE](NOTICE) file for details.